Try Cross-Country Skiing in Lillehammer!

 To ensure personal attention and a great learning experience, the groups are small, with a maximum of 8 participants per instructor.

-To ensure the best experience, each course requires a minimum of 2 participants
+To provide the best experience, each course requires a minimum of 2 participants.

 -